katalyst/react-composable-content/README.md

 Boolean to enable components to be marked as drafts.

+### ignoreDraftValidations

+Boolean to turn off field/component validations when a component is in draft mode.

 ### advancedSettings

 A series of form fields to show in the advanced menu of components.